 Fellowship Program Director: Cathy Conry-Cantilena M.D.

 The Department of Transfusion Medicine of the NIH Clinical Center offers a comprehensive two-year fellowship program in blood banking and immunohematology.
 This patient-oriented transfusion program provides specialized training for the hematologist and clinical pathologist.
-In the first year the fellow is trained in clinical and laboratory immunohematology, apheresis techniques, tissue typing, donor recruitment, blood component preparation and therapy, and bone marrow processing.
+In the first year the fellow is trained in clinical and laboratory immunohematology, apheresis techniques, tissue typing, donor recruitment, blood component preparation and therapy, and bone marrow processing and cell therapy.
 Involvement in a clinical or basic research project is the essence of the second year of this program.
 As a focal point for the provision of blood components and specialized patient care procedures, the Department of Transfusion Medicine provides a unique opportunity for collaborative research with the various institutes at the NIH.

 During the second year the fellow is able to concentrate on the research project under the supervision of a member of the senior staff.
 The fellow has access to a state-of-the-art facility with ample laboratory space and equipment.
 Current research programs include investigations in:

-- Transfusion-transmitted viral disease
+- Transfusion-transmitted disease

 - Molecular (DNA) tissue typing

 - Therapeutic apheresis

 Apply to this program through the NIH Graduate Medical Education Application System.
 There are 3 positions available per year, and candidates should apply at least nine to twelve months in advance.
 The fellowship assignment is for two years.